These wonderfully soft and chewy keto chocolate chip cookies are made with almond flour and extra dark chocolate chips.

 Instructions

-Making these keto chocolate chip cookies is easy!
-The detailed instructions are included in the recipe card below.
+The detailed instructions for making these cookies are included in the recipe card below.
 Here are the basic steps:

-- Switch from the electric whisk to a rubber spatula, and fold in the chocolate chips.
-(Photo 4).
+Switch from the electric whisk to a rubber spatula, and fold in the chocolate chips.

-- Use a 2-tablespoon scoop to scoop out the batter into a parchment-lined cookie sheet.
-Gently flatten.
-(Photos 5-6).
+Use a 2-tablespoon scoop to scoop out the batter into a parchment-lined cookie sheet.
+Gently flatten the mounds with the palm of your hands.

-- Bake the cookies for about 14 minutes at 350°F. Let them cool on the baking sheet before enjoying them.
+Bake the cookies for about 14 minutes at 350°F. Let them cool on the baking sheet before enjoying them.
+This is the hard part.
+They smell so good!

 Expert Tips